Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Tax rates in Wisconsin are typically expressed in dollars of taxes per thousand of assessed value.
 Since assessed values vary on similar property between one taxation district and the next, rates in different areas are not necessarily comparable.

 Instead, effective rates can be used to make direct comparisons.
 An effective property tax rate is the annual property tax payment as a percentage of home value.
-In the table below, you will find average effective rates, median annual property taxes and median home values for every county in Wisconsin.
+In the table below, you will find average effective rates, median annual property taxes and median home value for every county in Wisconsin.

 CountyMedian Home ValueMedian Annual Property Tax PaymentAverage Effective Property Tax Rate